 Live poker preflop hand selection tips

-You might be surprised as to how often some of your opponents, give away what they are about to do.
-THIS INFORMATION IS REALLY VALUABLE!
+You might be surprised as to how often some of your opponents, give away valuable information about what they are about to do.

-- A player might be busy chatting away, but has stopped talking when he receives his cards (perhaps he has a strong hand, and is considering what to do).
+- A player might be busy chatting away, but has stopped talking when he receives his cards.
+Perhaps he has a strong hand, and is considering what to do.

-When playing live poker, it is often easy to spot the whale that comes to the table.
-You know this player is likely to lose all his money, and you want to be the one to get it.
+- When playing live poker, it is often easy to spot the whale that comes to the table.
+You know this player is likely to lose all his money.
+And, you want to be the one to get it.
 Other players on your table may also have the same plan as you.
 This is where, you should really look to play hands you otherwise wouldn’t to get involved with this whale.
 It is even OK to make -EV decisions in one hand, if you think it will improve your EV overall.